ThiagoLira/gb-ts/README.md

 GB Emulador written in typescript.
-Ridiculously WIP for now.
+Very WIP, for now it just boots the Nintendo logo.

 ## Instalation